+Keep things simple and delicious with a plate of bruschetta.
 It’s a classic Italian appetizer that works with any pasta dish – and carbonara is no exception.

+Pro-tip: I like to make the tomato topping ahead of time.
 Letting it soak for a couple of hours makes it even more delicious.

 Easy Weeknight Recipes adds garlic to this tasty dish to amp up the flavors.